OriginTrail/dkg-client/README.md

 ![](https://i.imgur.com/XkISdML.png)

-# DKG Client
+# DKG Client v6

 **Javascript library for interaction with the OriginTrail Decentralized Knowledge Graph**

 **Note**: This library is currently in beta, so you can expect issues to arise.
 We'd appreciate that if you do run into trouble, you [open up an issue on this repository](https://github.com/OriginTrail/dkg-client/issues) and let us know.

-The official OriginTrail documentation can be found [here](https://docs.origintrail.io/en/latest/).
+The official OriginTrail documentation for v6 can be found [here](https://docs.origintrail.io/dkg-v6-upcoming-version/introduction-to-dkg-v6-start-here).

 ## Intro - What is a Decentralized Knowledge Graph (DKG)